EleutherAI/dps/doc/udf/langfilter.md

 If the configuraion contains a non-empty `keep_lang` field, it should contain a list of language codes to retain.
 Then, DataFrame rows whose `detectedLang` column do not contain _at least one of the languages in the list_ are discarded from the output.

+## Configuration

+The preprocessing configuration dict for the module can contain (apart from the standard `class` and `columns` fields) the following elements:

+ * `model_url`: URL of the FastText model to download (by default it will download the 1M 176-lang model)
+ * `params`: parameters that control the way input text is split and analyzed
+ * `keep_lang`: list of languages to keep in the filter (if not present, no filtering is done)

 [fasttext]: https://fasttext.cc/docs/en/language-identification.html
 [ISO 639-1]: https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes